atlassian/escalator/docs/configuration/nodegroup.md

 ### `dry_mode`

 This flag allows running a specific node group in dry mode.
-This will ensure Escalator doesn't taint, cordon or modify the auto scaling group, but just logs out the actions it would perform.
+This will ensure Escalator doesn't taint, cordon or modify the node group, but just logs out the actions it would perform.
 This is helpful in understanding what Escalator would do in specific scenarios.

 Note: this flag is overridden by the `--drymode` command line flag.